 South Sudan’s conflict has entered a new, more dangerous phase.
-Since December 2013, tens of thousands of people have died, and more than 2.2 million South Sudanese have been driven from their homes.
+Since December 2013, tens of thousands of people have died, and about 3.3 million South Sudanese have been driven from their homes.

 The most recent analysis of food security shows that for 4.1 million people in South Sudan, lack of food is at a crisis level.
 Displaced families have been unable to farm and feed livestock.
 Food prices have risen significantly, and aid groups have been unable to deliver relief goods in remote, contested areas.

 As violence escalates, more and more children are witnesses or victims of attacks.
 With school and home life disrupted, children are also vulnerable to armed recruitment by government or militia forces.
 Listen to their stories.